 We have focused, and intend to continue to focus, significant resources on the development and enhancement of our electronic commerce properties.
 These properties, such as Yahoo!
 Shopping, link users with a network of retailers with which we have relationships.
 However, we merely provide a means through which our users can access the sellers of the products such users may wish to purchase and do not establish a direct billing relationship with our users as a result of any such purchase.
 In addition, a large number of our users currently utilize our online shopping services simply to gather information for future offline purchases.
 We will need to effectively induce information gatherers to make purchases in order for our electronic commerce properties to be successful.
+Finally, the success of our electronic commerce properties will also depend on, among other things, our ability to attract and retain well-known brands among our network of retailers.
 The revenue that we derive from our electronic commerce services is typically in the form of a bounty or a commission paid by the retailer from whom our user purchased a product.
 If the user had a favorable buying experience with a particular retailer, the user may subsequently contact that retailer directly rather than through our service.
 If our users bypass our electronic commerce properties, such as Yahoo!
 Shopping, and contact retailers directly, we will not receive any revenue for purchases made through such direct contact.
 Competing providers of online shopping, including merchants with which we have relationships, may be able to provide a more convenient and comprehensive online shopping experience due to their singular focus on electronic commerce.
 As a result, we may have difficulty competing with those merchants for users of electronic commerce services.
 The inability of our electronic commerce properties to generate significant revenues could have a material adverse effect on our business.